azmok/azmok.github.io/visualizeHTML/README.md

-# Js library to Visualize HTML for gasp the hierarchy
+# Js library to Visualize HTML for grasp the hierarchy

 demo => http://kazumatojo.github.io/visualizeHTML/